pulp-platform/redmule/README.md

 the generated matrices.

 ## RedMulE Testbench
-RedMulE offers a complete testing environment for under the `tb` folder, providing two different testbenches.
+RedMulE offers a complete testing environment under the `tb` folder, providing two different testbenches.

 ### HWPE memory-mapped interface
-The `tb/redmule_tb.sv` is based on the [hwpe-tb](https://github.com/pulp-platform/hwpe-tb) example, and features a RedMulE instance, a [CV32E40P](https://github.com/pulp-platform/cv32e40p/tree/pulpissimo-v4.1.0) core as a controller and programmer, and dummy memories to simulate software stack, data-memory and instruction memory, as shown in the picture below.
+The `tb/redmule_tb.sv` is based on the [hwpe-tb](https://github.com/pulp-platform/hwpe-tb) example, and features a RedMulE instance, a [CV32E40P](https://github.com/pulp-platform/cv32e40p/tree/pulpissimo-v4.1.0) controller core, and dummy memories used to simulate instruction and data memories, as shown in the picture below.

 ![](doc/redmule_testbench.png)

 In this configuration, RedMulE is connected to the core through a memory-mapped configuration interface based on the [hwpe-ctrl](https://github.com/pulp-platform/hwpe-ctrl).
 Through this interface, when the data request of the core is made to an address that corresponds to the accelerator register-file scope, the internal configuration registers of the accelerator are written to make it start an operation.
-This the most typical implementation used for integration of tightly-coupled accelerators within a [PULP cluster](https://github.com/pulp-platform/pulp_cluster).
+This is the most typical implementation used for integration of tightly-coupled accelerators within a [PULP cluster](https://github.com/pulp-platform/pulp_cluster).

 ### Tensor co-processor with ISA extension
 The `tb/redmule_complex_tb.sv` provides an implementatio of a complex core as an atomic unit.
 This unit features RedMulE as a tensor coprocessor of a [CV32E40X](https://github.com/openhwgroup/cv32e40x) core.
 In this configuration, the offloading of a matrix multiplication from the core to the accelerator is possible through the use of a general-purpose [eXtension Interface](https://github.com/openhwgroup/core-v-xif).
-Through such interface, it is possible to build a dedicated ISA instruction extension to offload an operation to an external co-processor without changing the core architecture to support it.
+Through such interface, it is possible to build a dedicated ISA instruction extension to offload an operation to an external co-processor without changing the core internal architecture.
 The RedMulE complex core is depicted in the figure below.

 ![](doc/redmule_complex_testbench.png)

 ## Programming model
 RedMulE is designed to reduce the effort required for the matrix multiplication tiling to the minimum.
 It features an internal hardware unit called "tiler" that needs very reduced input information (i.e. tesors dimensions, computing format, pointers to the input/output tensors and the operation to perform).
+Then, it is in charge of autonomously calculate the tiling of the tensors.
 ### HWPE memory-mapped programming
-Then, it is in charge of autonomously calculate the tiling of the tensors.
-The offloading methods using the memory-mapped interface and the ISA extension work in the same way, meaning that offloading an operation to RedMulE only requires writing six configuration registers.
+The offloading methods through the memory-mapped interface and the ISA extension work in the same way, meaning that offloading an operation to RedMulE only requires writing six configuration registers.
 These registers are listed below:

 |  Register ID  |  Name                 | Offset |  Bits                           | Bitmask                                    | Content                                                   |
 | ------------- | --------------------- | ------ | ------------------------------- | ------------------------------------------ |---------------------------------------------------------- |